-- To develop a healthy, motivated workforce who are able to deliver a high-standard of education to pupils. - To help ensure that our school promotes the health and wellbeing of all staff members, recognising the impact that work can have on employees' stress levels, mental and physical health. - To agree on flexible working practices where possible - To communicate the importance of a work-life balance to all staff, and to ensure that all policy updates are communicated regularly. - To respond sensitively to external pressures which affect the lives of staff members. - Experience level of stress that are not inappropriate with the maintenance of good health. - To provide staff with training to deal positively with stressful incidents, and provide them with a sense of confidence to deal with emergencies via training. - Have the opportunity to relax regularly within work, and to relax out of nursery hours without constantly worrying about their work and the work of the nursery. - To that there is clear communication between staff and management with regards to all areas of school life. - To create opportunities for employees to discuss concerns in an environment where stress is not considered a weakness. - To make staff members aware of the channels which can be used to manage and deal with stress or work-related health and wellbeing issues. - Have the opportunity to feel positive and proud about their work and the work of the nursery so that they can feel that the stress that they have experienced has been worthwhile. - Develop a responsible attitude and understanding towards the stress levels of colleagues so that they can support and help colleagues who appear to be suffering from undue levels of stress. - Develop a responsible attitude and understanding towards signs of stress in children which may be an indication of abuse or neglect.
+- To support a healthy, motivated team who are able to deliver a high standard of education to pupils. - To recognise the impact that a work environment can have on employees' stress levels, mental and physical health. - To support flexible working practices where possible - To uphold the importance of a work-life balance - To respond sensitively to external pressures which affect the lives of our team - To help teachers manage positively with stressful incidents - To encourage teachers to feel mindful and relaxed at work. - To ensure clear, open and respectful communication between staff and management with regards to all areas of school life. - To ensure issues are able to be surfaced, understood, and solved. - To ensure team members feel completely confident they can communicate their needs and be heard. - To create opportunities for employees to discuss concerns - To make staff members aware of the channels which can be used to manage and deal with stress or work-related health and wellbeing issues. - To develop a team wide understanding of mental health so team members can support and help colleagues who appear to be suffering from undue levels of stress.